Ritz Crackers Homemade

 • Use a toothpick or a skewer to poke 7 holes into the crackers (this helps prevent the crackers from puffing up to much while baking).
 Whisk the egg and brush a very light layer evenly on top of the cracker shapes.
 Sprinkle with extra flaky salt if desired.

-• Bake the crackers for 10 minutes or until the edges are lightly golden brown.
+• Bake the crackers for 8 to 10 minutes or until the edges are lightly golden brown.
 Keep a very close eye on the crackers as they can burn easily.
 Allow the crackers to cool completely before removing them from the pan.
-They will darken and harden as they cool.
+They will seem light in color at first but will darken and harden as they cool.

 Notes